New for you! Your Essential New Hire Toolkit: Tips, Templates & More. Download the Onboarding Toolkit now →

 “Our study confirmed that people with invisible disabilities often feel excluded at work, and are likely to receive fewer benefits or access to training and advancement.
 This can lead to physical and psychological distress, putting them at risk of social exclusion, poor well-being, and decreased job performance.
 We also found that employers lack awareness about the needs of people with invisible disabilities and are often ill-prepared to provide the necessary support and accommodations.”

-Creating an Inclusive Environment for People With Invisible Disabilities at Your Workplace
+Creating an Inclusive Environment for People with Invisible Disabilities at Your Workplace

 Your workplace community undoubtedly includes several employees with invisible disabilities.
-By nurturing an environment where these employees feel free to come forward with their challenges without fear of stigma or reprisal, you can help them feel and perform their best while promoting understanding throughout the entire community.
+By nurturing an environment where these employees feel free to come forward with their challenges without fear of stigma or reprisal, you can help them feel and perform their best, while promoting understanding throughout the entire community.

 Over the past several years, workplaces worldwide have migrated to flexible schedules, remote work, and other non-traditional arrangements designed to promote work-life balance and support employees with diverse needs.